agnesbn/LANG_assignment5/README.md

 ### Train language classification model
 The [`language_classification.py`](https://github.com/agnesbn/LANG_assignment5/blob/main/src/language_classification.py) script loads and reads the input CSV.
 Before training the model, a number of clean-up functions are run: duplicate sentences are removed, nonalphanumeric characters are removed, the text is tokenised, and characters are lowered.
 To get an overview of the data after these transformations, a plot of the number of texts per language is saved.

-Then, the target labels are encoded using ´LabelEncoder()` and the texts are vectorised using `CountVectorizer()`.
+Then, the target labels are encoded using `LabelEncoder()` and the texts are vectorised using `CountVectorizer()`.
 Now, a train/test split is performed and the data is converted into `NumPy` arrays.
 An `EarlyStopping()` parameter is configured, so that the model will stop training, if the given metric does not improve for a given number of epochs.
 Now, the model is created, compiled and trained.
 The test data is predicted using the model and the results are saved in the form of a confusion matrix, a history plot, and a classification report.
 The trained model itself is also saved as a `H5`-file, so that it can be loaded and used for classification.

 ### Perform language prediction
-I tested the prediction on 4-5 lines of text from wikipedia articles in the given languages.
+The [`language_prediction.py`](https://github.com/agnesbn/LANG_assignment5/blob/main/src/language_prediction.py) script runs the same cleaning and processing functions as the `language_classification.py` script to have the data labels encoded and the texts vectorised again.
+Then, the model H5 is loaded and it is used to predict which language occurs in a given input text.
+The most likely candidate is printed in the command line and an output TXT with the prediction and the original text is saved.

+To test the script, I grabbed the first 4-5 lines from a Wikipedia page in each language.
+I decided to go with the page about the given language, i.e. the page for the "English Language" in English, for "Français" in French etc. The sources for the testing data are:
 - Arabic: [https://ar.wikipedia.org/wiki/اللغة_العربية](https://ar.wikipedia.org/wiki/اللغة_العربية).
 - Chinese: [https://zh.wikipedia.org/zh-cn/汉语](https://zh.wikipedia.org/zh-cn/汉语).
     - the article is in Simplified Chinese, though the Chinese data from Kaggle seems to include both Traditional and Simplified Chinese – as far as I could tell from checking a few of the texts using a [tool to tell if a text is simplified or traditional Chinese](https://www.chineseconverter.com/en/convert/find-out-if-simplified-or-traditional-chinese).
-    - as Japanese uses Traditional Chinese characters, the predictions are likely to be most accurate when using simplified Chinese input.
 - Dutch: [https://nl.wikipedia.org/wiki/Nederlands](https://nl.wikipedia.org/wiki/Nederlands).
 - English: [https://en.wikipedia.org/wiki/English_language](https://en.wikipedia.org/wiki/English_language).
 - Estonian: [https://et.wikipedia.org/wiki/Eesti_keel](https://et.wikipedia.org/wiki/Eesti_keel).